DanielSchuette/dotfiles/README.md

 endtry
 ```

+### Plugins
-There are three to things to consider:
+**There are three to things to consider:**
-1. There are probably absolute file paths in `vim-config/configs.vim` and `vim-config/infect.vim` that need to be changed.
-Just grep for it and replace the file paths if you need to.
+1. There might be absolute file paths in `vim-config/configs.vim` that I have overlooked and that need to be fixed.
+A pull request would be awesome because then I could fix the issue permanently in this repository.

-2. Some plugins  need to be compiled and have dependencies that need to be installed (especially `YouCompleteMe`, it's possible that all other plugins actually work).
-See below for further installation instructions.
-If something does not work, delete the plugin dir and re-install the plugin from scratch, following the installation instructions in the respective GitHub repository.
+2. Some plugins need to be compiled from source and/or have dependencies that need to be installed for the plugin to function properly (especially `YouCompleteMe` and `racer`, everything else should work without any problems).
+See the respective documentation of any plugin that does not work for installation instructions.
+It is likely that you have to delete the respective plugin in `vim-config/plugins/` and re-install it from scratch.

 3. Linting with `ale` requires the respective linters to be installed.
 Some documentation is provided in the `ale` section in `configs.vim`.

 ### Additional syntax files